 The Cowley Club is a volunteer-run social centre on London Road, Brighton.
 It houses a cafe and bookshop during the day, a members bar during the evenings.
-It also has a library and is a base for a variety of other projects.
-We act as a base for those involved in grassroots social change.
+It also has a library and acts as a base for a variety of projects dedicated to grassroots social change.

 The Cowley Club is a members-run co-operative.
 As a co-operative, assets and control are placed into all members’ hands, the idea being that those using the centre share the benefits, responsibilities and work that comes with running it.
 Money was raised via a conventional mortgage, loans from co-operative organisations, and loanstock (loans made by individuals on a five-year basis).
 The building purchase was completed in February 2002, then the lengthy renovation began.
 Much of the property was in disrepair and volunteers put in endless hours, learning skills as we went along.